MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 2. Find the exported map located in `[Mintest folder]/worlds/[Map World]/schems/[Exported Map folder]`
 3. Move the exported map folder to `\[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.

-You can access the exported map by running `/ctf_map editor`, clicking on the exported map folder from the list of maps, and then by pressing "Start Editing".
+You can access the exported map by running `/ctf_map editor`, clicking on the exported map folder from the list of maps, and then by pressing "Resume Editing".

 ### 7. Play